ZakariyeNor/Game-Center/README.md

 - Give them the result message at the end of the quiz
 - Add Social media links so the user can get more information about the quiz
 - Ensure that the restart functionality works smoothly, allowing users to reset the quiz to its initial state and begin again without issues
+- Make sure that the user can select only one answer per question

 ### Target Audience